peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 ### compareTo
     public int compareTo​(CBORObject other)
-Compares two CBOR objects. <p>In this implementation:</p> <ul> <li>The null pointer (null reference) is considered less than any other object.</li> <li>If either object is true, false, CBORObject.Null, or the undefined value, it is treated as less than the other value.
-If both objects have one of these four values, then undefined is less than CBORObject.Null, which is less than false, which is less than true.</li> <li>If both objects are numbers, their mathematical values are compared.
-Here, NaN (not-a-number) is considered greater than any number.</li> <li>If both objects are simple values other than true, false, CBORObject.Null, and the undefined value, the objects are compared according to their ordinal numbers.</li> <li>If both objects are arrays, each element is compared.
-If one array is shorter than the other and the other array begins with that array (for the purposes of comparison), the shorter array is considered less than the longer array.</li> <li>If both objects are strings, compares each string code-point by code-point, as though by the DataUtilities.CodePointCompare method.</li> <li>If both objects are maps, compares each map as though each were an array with the sorted keys of that map as the array's elements.
-If both maps have the same keys, their values are compared in the order of the sorted keys.</li>
+Compares two CBOR objects. <p>In this implementation: </p> <ul> <li>The null pointer (null reference) is considered less than any other object.
+ </li> <li>If either object is true, false, CBORObject.Null, or the
+ undefined value, it is treated as less than the other value.
+If both objects have one of these four values, then undefined is less than CBORObject.Null, which is less than false, which is less than true.
+ </li> <li>If both objects are numbers, their mathematical values are
+ compared.
+Here, NaN (not-a-number) is considered greater than any number. </li> <li>If both objects are simple values other than true, false, CBORObject.Null, and the undefined value, the objects are compared according to their ordinal numbers. </li> <li>If both objects are arrays, each element is compared.
+If one array is shorter than the other and the other array begins with that array (for the purposes of comparison), the shorter array is considered less than the longer array. </li> <li>If both objects are strings, compares each string code-point by code-point, as though by the DataUtilities.CodePointCompare method. </li> <li>If both objects are maps, compares each map as though each were an array with the sorted keys of that map as the array's elements.
+If both maps have the same keys, their values are compared in the order of the sorted keys.
- <li>If each object is a different type, then they are sorted by their
+ </li> <li>If each object is a different type, then they are sorted by
- type number, in the order given for the CBORType enumeration.</li>
+ their type number, in the order given for the CBORType enumeration.
- <li>If each object has different tags and both objects are otherwise
+ </li> <li>If each object has different tags and both objects are
- equal under this method, each element is compared as though each were an array with that object's tags listed in order from outermost to innermost.</li></ul> <p>This method is not consistent with the Equals method.</p>
+ otherwise equal under this method, each element is compared as though each were an array with that object's tags listed in order from outermost to innermost. </li> </ul> <p>This method is not consistent with the Equals method. </p>

 **Specified by:**

-* <code>compareTo</code> in interface <code>Comparable&lt;CBORObject&gt;</code>
+* <code>compareTo</code> in interface <code>java.lang.Comparable&lt;CBORObject&gt;</code>

 **Parameters:**